 Assistant Professor, Department of English

 Affiliate Faculty: Consortium for Science, Policy & Outcomes; Virginia G. Piper Center for Creative Writing; Human & Social Dimensions of Science & Technology; Honors College

 email@example.com | (480) 382 2116

-Ed Finn is the founding director of the Center for Science and the Imagination at Arizona State University, where he is an assistant professor with a joint appointment in the School of Arts, Media and Engineering and the Department of English.
-Ed’s research and teaching explore digital narratives, contemporary culture and the intersection of the humanities, arts and sciences.
-He is the co-editor of Hieroglyph: Stories and Visions for a Better Future (William Morrow, September 2014) and is currently working on a book about the changing nature of reading and writing in the age of algorithms.
-He completed his PhD in English and American literature at Stanford University in 2011.
-Before graduate school Ed worked as a journalist at Time, Slate and Popular Science.
-He earned his bachelor’s degree at Princeton University in 2002 with a Comparative Literature major and certificates in Applications of Computing, Creative Writing and European Cultural Studies.
+Ed Finn is the founding director of the Center for Science and the Imagination at Arizona State University where he is an assistant professor in the School of Arts, Media and Engineering and the Department of English.
+He also serves as the academic director of Future Tense, a partnership between ASU, New America and Slate Magazine, and a co-director of Emerge, an annual festival of art, ideas and the future.
+Ed’s research and teaching explore digital narratives, creative collaboration, and the intersection of the humanities, arts and sciences.
+He is the author of What Algorithms Want: Imagination in the Age of Computing (MIT Press, spring 2017) and co-editor of Frankenstein: Annotated for Scientists, Engineers and Creators of All Kinds (MIT Press, spring 2017) and Hieroglyph: Stories and Visions for a Better Future (William Morrow, 2014).
+He completed his PhD in English and American Literature at Stanford University in 2011 and his bachelor’s degree at Princeton University in 2002.
+Before graduate school, Ed worked as a journalist at Time, Slate, and Popular Science.